AvtsVivek/Github-Copilot-Cert-Prep/src/tasks/002070-FoundationsInlineCode/ReadMe.md

    1. So if you want to calculate difference between two dates, I type the following as shown.
    ![Difference between two dates](images/55_50_DifferenceBetweenDatesJustTwoDates.png "Difference between two dates")

    2. But say I want the difference between two dates in days, months, years or hours, then I need to provide more context.
-As shown below, I added one more parameter difference_type.
+As shown below, I added one more parameter difference_type and then press Space bar.
 Now the AI system can understand what I want to do.
    ![Difference between two dates with context](images/56_50_DifferenceBetweenDatesWithContext.png "Difference between two dates with context")

    3. Now lets say, I want to calculate the difference in hours, minutes and seconds as well.